daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-03-15-E5-Deep-Dive-RNAseq-Count-Matrix-Analysis.md

 md5sum  *.gz > md5.original.refs.download.20230315
 ```

-Finally, I updated permissions after all files were downloaded.
+Finally, I updated permissions after all files were downloaded so Jill can collaborate on this project.

 `chmod u=rwx,g=rwx,o=rwx,a=rwx -R e5-deepdive`